 The TSH test on its own tells you little.
 TSH is not produced by your thyroid, it is produced by your pituitary.
 For a variety of reasons, your pituitary may not function effectively enough to produce the level of TSH that your thyroid needs.
 This is why it is VITAL to know your Free T4 and Free T3 levels.
 If you test positive for thyroid antibodies you might find that going on a gluten and dairy free diet will help calm the auto-immune reaction.

 There are many other tests than can be done.
 Start with the ones above and see what clues they give you.

 You might consider asking for an Aldosterone test.
 Aldosterone is produced by the adrenals and too little can cause low blood pressure.
 I believe this is treated with fludrocortisone, but it isn’t a problem I have.
-I recently read HERE that benign tumours on the adrenals can cause high blood pressure.

 If you have both thyroid and adrenal problems, you might consider asking for other pituitary hormones to be tested or ask for your sex hormones to be tested as these are also controlled by the pituitary.

 Despite what your doctor will tell you, testing is the key if you have an unexplained or complicated illness.
 You will need to learn to interpret your results and make decisions based on them for yourself.

 You will need to read, learn and talk to others to help you work out which tests to order or ask for.
 For example, I ordered a neurotransmitter urine test, which was very enlightening.